Section Five: 1 2 3 4 5

 You cursor will be flashing at the end of the story, on page seven.
 To get back to the top, you can hold down the CTRL key on your keyboard.
 Keep it held down and press the Home key on your keyboard (usually just above the arrow keys on a standard keyboard.
 On a laptop, the Home key may be found on the top row, to the right).

-Another quick way to get back to the top of the document is to right click one of the scrolling arrows on the right hand side of Microsoft Word:
+Another quick way to get back to the top of the document is to right click one of the scrolling arrows on the right hand side in Microsoft Word:

 Select Top from the menu to move the cursor to the start of the document.